Search for Dark Photon Dark Matter with a Mass around 36.1 {\mu}eV Using a Frequency-tunable Cavity Controlled through a Coupled Superconducting Qubit: Abstract

 \section{Abstract}

-We report the results of a search for dark photon dark matter using a cavity that employs a transmon qubit as a frequency tuning component.
-The tuning mechanism utilizes the energy level shift (Lamb shift) arising from the mode mixing between the qubit and the cavity mode.
-This method offers several advantages: (i) it does not introduce physical thermal noise from the tuning mechanism itself, (ii) it avoids electromagnetic leakage typically associated with cavity seams, and (iii) its implementation is straightforward.
-We excluded the dark photon parameter region for a dark photon mass around \SI{36.1}{\micro eV} with a peak sensitivity of $\chi \sim 10^{-12}$ over the mass range $\ab[36.0791, 36.1765] \ \si{\micro eV}$, surpassing the existing cosmological bounds.
+We report the results of a search for dark photon dark matter using a cavity that employs a transmon qubit as a frequency tuner.
+The tuning mechanism utilizes the energy level shift arising from the mode mixing between the qubit and the cavity mode.
+This method is advantageous as it avoids the frictional heating and electromagnetic leakage associated with mechanical tuning.
+We searched for a dark matter signal in the mass range 36.132 -- 36.179~$\si{\micro eV}$ and found no significant evidence.
+As a result, we set the exclusion limit on the kinetic mixing parameter down to approximately $5 \times 10^{-13}$, surpassing the existing limit set by cosmology.